-Hobbit’s Hideway has to be one of the most accessible The Lord of the Rings movie locations in New Zealand.
+Hobbit’s Hideaway has to be one of the most accessible The Lord of the Rings movie locations in New Zealand.
 Located in the middle of New Zealand’s hilly capital, Wellington, the site is – quite literally – a walk in the park to get to.

 Please note that this blog post most likely contains affiliate links to products or services I use and love!
 If you click on the links, it means I get a little extra pocket money at no additional cost to you.